shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

 ### Communicate!

 Gather all the information regarding the maintenance even if it doesn’t seem crucial.
-If you do a maintenance during off business hours, make sure that there are at least a few people with different domain knowledge, who can assist.
+If you do maintenance during off business hours, make sure that there are at least a few people with different domain knowledge, who can assist.

 ### Have a detailed maintenance plan